Thrivecore

 • Straight leg raises:

-1. Lie on your back on a flat surface like a yoga mat.
+1. Lie down on a flat surface such as a yoga mat on your back.

-2. Keep the injured leg flat and bend the other knee.
+2. Keep the injured leg straight and bend the other knee.

-3. Tighten the quads of the injured leg and slowly lift it to the height of the bent knee.
+3. Then contract the quadriceps of the injured leg and lift slowly to the height of the flexed knee.

 4. Hold for 3-4 seconds and release.

-Do not arch your lower back and keep your core engaged.
+Do not let your lower back arch.
+Keep your core engaged throughout.

 • Heel slides:

-1. Lie flat on your back with both legs straight.
+1. Lie on your back and keep your legs straight.

-2. Bend the injured knee and bring it towards your glutes.
+2. Flex the injured knee and draw it toward your glute.

 3. Bend it only till it feels comfortable.